Pentax 645Z vs Sony A6500

 Studio photographers will appreciate that the Pentax 645Z (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 645Z and the A6500 are recent models that are part of the current product line-up.
-The 645Z replaced the earlier Pentax 645D, while the A6500 followed on from the Sony A6300.
+The 645Z is a recent model that features in the current product line-up of Pentax.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Pentax 645Z or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.